jakewalsh90/Terraform-Azure/vWAN-DemoLab/README.md

 4. A vNet in each Azure Region which is connected to the vWAN Hub.
 5. A Subnet and NSG in each of the above vNets.
 6. A Virtual Machine in each Azure Region (in the Regional vNets), to allow testing of Connectivity.
 Note: these VMs have a Public IP and RDP is enabled for easy testing access.
+7. A Custom Script Extension that runs on both VMs to add a few testing Apps (using Chocolatey) and allows ICMP through Windows Firewall for testing.